CognizantOpenSource/maqs-java/docs/MAQS_1/utilities/helper/Config.md

 ```

 ## AddGeneralTestSettingValues
-Ability to Add or Override settings for MagenicMaqs section of the config.
+Ability to Add or Override settings for ModularMaqs section of the config.

 ```java
 HashMap<String, String> newValueMap = new HashMap<String, String>();